jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

         );

     }

-*Listing 10: The Rating bean's init method binds the bean's methods to specific policies.*

 The first thing to notice here is that you can decide when the behavior should be invoked by specifying the appropriate NotificationFrequency.